 The vast majority of what we do is habitual.
 Developing good study habits is a process you learn.

 Some study skills and habits are easy to implement, others less so.

-Whatever your experience, give these a go -- you’ll be a better student.
+Whatever your experience, give these a go -- you’ll be a better student for it.

-Click below to see contributions from other visitors to this page along with my replies ...
+Click below to see comments from other visitors to this page along with my replies ...